Bladder irritants

 - Do this until you have gotten rid of drinking any coffee or caffeine.

-- You can also choose to stop drinking coffee or caffeine "cold turkey."
+- You can also choose to stop drinking coffee or caffeine without weaning (“cold turkey”).

-- People can have low energy, be upset faster, and have a throbbing headache that can last up to 72 hours when they stop caffeine.
+- Have a throbbing headache that can last up to 72 hours.

-- You want to give yourself a 3-day weekend without many pressing responsibilities to rid caffeine from your diet.
+- Give yourself a 3-day weekend to get rid of caffeine from your diet.

-- If you have a headache, you can treat it with a non-caffeinated aspirin.
+- If you have a headache, you can treat it with non-caffeinated aspirin.

 - Coffee can also be a laxative for many people.
-When you stop drinking coffee, you may need to take other measures to keep from getting constipated.
+When you stop drinking coffee, you may get constipated (have a hard time passing stool).
+Prevent constipation by:

-- You may want to add fiber and/or prune juice to your diet.
+- Adding fiber or prune juice to your diet.

-- When you do start to add foods back, you need to keep drinking the 6 to 8 glasses of 8 ounce glasses of fluids a day.
+- When you start adding foods back, keep drinking 6 to 8 cups (8-ounce glasses) of water each day.

-- If you follow the strict diet for 10 days and do not have any changes in your symptoms, your problem may not be due to diet and you can go back to your normal eating habits.
+- If you follow the strict diet and do not have any changes in your symptoms in 10 days, your problem may not be due to diet.
+You can go back to your normal eating habits.

 Stop or lessen your smoking

-- Call the Quitline Iowa at 1-877-777-6534 or contact your primary care provider if you need help quitting.
+- Call the Quitline Iowa at 877-777-6534 or talk to your primary care provider if you need help quitting.
 Ask us if you have questions.

 Medicines and medical conditions

-- If you take a diuretic, it will make your bladder fill up quickly and then you will need to pee more often.
+- Diuretics make your bladder fill up fast.
+You may need to pee more often.

-- For some women, after taking the medicine, they stay close to a bathroom and pee more often to lower leakage.
+- Some people stay close to a bathroom and pee more often to lower leakage.

 - Do not take this type of medicine at bedtime.
 You will need to get up often during the night to pee.

-- Certain medicines or medical conditions may cause you to have a dry mouth or become thirstier.
+- Some medicines or medical conditions may cause you to have a dry mouth or become thirstier.

-- Try to limit the amount of fluids that you drink a few hours before you go to bed.
+- Try to limit how much fluid you drink before bed.

 - Ask us about ways to lessen dry mouth if you have a problem.